MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     >It is important to use the names of Intents and Entities used in this tutorial because the Lunarcom app will be referencing them by name.

     >[!NOTE]
-    >You should now have 2 Intents - “PressButton” and “None."
+    >You should now have 2 Intents - "PressButton" and "None."

-10. Under App Assets on the left, select “Entities”, click “Create New Entity”, name it “Action” and keep the Entity Type as “Simple.”
+10. Under App Assets on the left, select "Entities", click "Create New Entity", name it "Action" and keep the Entity Type as "Simple."

     ![Module4Chapter4step11im](images/module4chapter4step11im.PNG)

-11. Click “Create New Entity” again and name it “Target”.
-Keep the Entity Type as “Simple”, as well.
+11. Click "Create New Entity" again and name it "Target".
+Keep the Entity Type as "Simple", as well.

     ![Module4Chapter4step12im](images/module4chapter4step12im.PNG)